Newlifedirection/Branching/README.md

 * 'git checkout branchName' - Make 'branchName' the current branch in working directory'

-* TODO - checkout -b
+* TODO - checkout -b change on master

+* more stuff on master branches